bigskysoftware/_hyperscript/www/expressions/comparison-operator.md

 Many comparison operators are similar to comparison operators in javascript.
 In addition to the usual comparison operators, hyperscript includes the english terms `is` and `is not` for `==` and `!=` respectively.

-Hyperscript also includes two additional operations, `match` and `contain` and various syntaxes depending on what is being tested against. `match` will test if the left hand side matches the CSS query, where `contains` will test if the left hand side contains any matches of the given CSS query.
+Hyperscript also includes three additional operations, `match`, `contain` and `include` and various syntaxes depending on what is being tested against. `match` will test if the left hand side matches the CSS query, where `contains` will test if the left hand side contains any matches of the given CSS query.
+Include will invoke the `includes` method on the left hand expression, passing in the right hand expression.

 You can also test if a value exists or not using the `is empty` and `is not empty` comparisons.
 Hyperscript considers "empty" values to be `undefined`, `null`, empty strings, and zero length arrays and objects.
 This works in the same way as the [`no` expression](/expressions/no).